 The Caveat: Of course I am acutely aware that the ability to look on the bright side is a privilege.
 I have a roof over my head and enough to eat and a good job and love in my life.
 I know how lucky I am to enjoy those things, and I try not to take them for granted.
 For those of you who struggle with those things, I wish you good luck and better days.

 The Conclusion: I think everyone should try it.
 It costs nothing, doesn’t take up any time (unless you write a daily blog), and doesn’t require anything of you except that you open your eyes to the beauty already in your life .
 Give it a shot.
 Oh, and tell a friend!

 “I know not all that may be coming, but be it what it will, I’ll go to it laughing.” -Herman Melville, “Moby Dick”

 Post Script: Don’t worry, I’m still the same crotchety New Yorker I always was.
 I just smile more and panic a little less.

-Post-Post Script: I’ve been at this for 1500+ consecutive days!
+Post-Post Script: I’ve been at this for 5 years without missing a day!
 Go check out my 1,000th post, my 100-day anniversary post for more on how my OBT has affected me and my third blogiversary and my 150th Etsomnia™ post for a few of my favorite things!